Michael J. Moynihan

 Michael Jenkins Moynihan (born 17 January 1969) is an American writer, editor, translator, journalist, artist, and musician.
 He is best known for co-writing Lords of Chaos, a book about black metal.

 Moynihan is founder of the music group Blood Axis, the music label Storm Records and publishing company Dominion Press.

 Moynihan has interviewed numerous musical figures and has published several books, translations, and essays.
+He also published and edited James Mason's neo-Nazi book Siege, writing the book's introduction and helping Mason promote his work.
+Often linked to the far-right, Moynihan's politics have shifted through the decades, but remained controversial throughout his career.

 Biography

 Moynihan was born in Boston, Massachusetts, in 1969, the only son of upper-middle-class parents.
 He became active in underground tape-trading and fanzine culture as a teenager.
 He began making experimental music from 1984 with the multi-media project Coup de Grâce, forming Blood Axis in 1989 and releasing his first album under that name in 1995.

 Moynihan collaborated with noise musician Boyd Rice from 1989, and in 1990 the two moved into an apartment in Denver.

 During the summer of 1991, Moynihan was visited at his apartment by agents of the United States Secret Service about an alleged plot to assassinate then-President of the United States George H. W. Bush.
 Moynihan agreed to a polygraph test, and no charges were filed.
 Moynihan stated that it was a simple case of intimidation stemming from his correspondence with Charles Manson, whom he was interviewing for a national magazine.

-Boyd Rice and Michael Moynihan ceased collaborating in the mid-1990s.
-Moynihan has been a member of the small Asatru artist's collective Wulfing Kindred since 1994.
+He was one of the four members of the "occult-fascist" Abraxas Foundation, which he joined in March 1989.

 In 1995, Moynihan released the first full-length album by Blood Axis, The Gospel of Inhumanity, and moved from Denver to Portland, Oregon, where he became an editor at Feral House, a publishing company owned by Adam Parfrey.
-After studying language and history at the University of Colorado and Portland State University, Moynihan received his B.A. in German language in 2001.
-He received his Ph.D. in 2017.
+After studying language and history at the University of Colorado and Portland State University, Moynihan received his B.A. in German language in 2000.
+He received his Ph.D. in 2017 from the University of Massachusetts Amherst.